MIT-LCP/eicu-code/content/tutorials/install_eicu_locally.md

   ON APACHEPATIENTRESULTS (PATIENTUNITSTAYID)
 ```

-## 8. eICU-CRD is ready for analyses
+## 8. The database is ready for analyses

-You should now have a working copy of eICU-CRD ready to query with the psql command line tool.
+You should now have a working copy of the eICU Collaborative Research Database ready to query with the psql command line tool.
 Try, for example, counting the number of patients in the database:

 ``` sql
 select count(PATIENTUNITSTAYID)